 Reading the Bible

-You might also find this little resource on How to read the Bible useful when learning how to get the most out of reading the Bible.
+You might find this little resource on How to read the Bible useful when learning how to get the most out of reading the Bible.

 All children's and youth work undertaken at WBC is governed by our Safeguarding Children Policy, and you can download a copy here: Safeguarding Children Policy.